oowl logo

 npm bin -g # shows the path to add

-Alternatively, keep using npx @jimzandueta/oowl, which doesn't require a global install.
+Alternatively, keep using npx @jimzandueta/oowl.

 Wrong model after switching profiles

-Fewer than 3 models found during init
+Fewer than 3 models during custom profile setup

 oowl update shows everything as modified